Home » All Blogs » Working with Polymorphic Relationships in SOQL Queries

 Working with Polymorphic Relationships in SOQL Queries

-I know so many of us are scared about the word polymorphism but do not worry it is not that much scary.
-In general words we can describe the word polymorphism means occurrence of multiple forms by a same thing.
-But how can we relate concept this to SOQL Queries?
+I know so many of us are scared about the word polymorphism, but do not worry; it is not that scary.
+In general, we can describe the word polymorphism as the occurrence of multiple forms of the same thing.
+But how can we relate this concept to SOQL Queries?
+Join to learn about Polymorphic SOQL in Salesforce.

 Example: